Understanding Puerto Rico

 - As a US Citizen, you can just move to Puerto Rico and become a resident without changing, altering, or renouncing citizenship status.

-- You don’t have to pay a 23.8 percent exit tax on unrealized capital gains (things like stock and property that you own but haven’t sold yet)
+- You don’t have to pay a 23.8% exit tax on unrealized capital gains (things like stock and property that you own but haven’t sold yet)

 That’s a much sweeter deal than having to give up citizenship and pay a big tax right off the bat.

-Can I move my company to Puerto Rico for Act 20, but keep the US as my primary residence?
+Can I move my company to Puerto Rico for Act 60, but keep my primary residence in the US?

 You certainly could base your company in Puerto Rico and keep the US territory as its home base, but without individual residence in Puerto Rico, the deal gets much saltier.

 Puerto Rico residents have no representation by the US government, so even though they have US citizenship, they are not taxed by the IRS on income derived from sources in Puerto Rico.
 That makes being a resident there so tempting.
 You remain a US citizen, yet are not taxed on your income by the federal government because the source of income is from your business in Puerto Rico.

 If you only move your company, though, you’ll be paying the federal government their fair share of your Puerto Rico-sourced income on your personal tax return.
 But the island of Puerto Rico will still give you all the same breaks.
 So, if you only move your company, you would have to think of Puerto Rico as your state.
 Their state corporate tax rate and incentives would be really nice, but your federal income taxes won’t change.